-Cloud security is about policies, controls, technologies, and services to protect cloud data and information from threats.
-So, it is the collection of technology and procedures that can address both internal and external threats to the company’s business security.
+Cloud security is all about policies, controls, technologies, and services to protect cloud data and information from threats.
+So, it is the collection of technology and procedures that can address both internal and external threats to the company's business security.
 Every enterprise needs cloud security to progress ahead of its digital transformation while incorporating advanced tools and cloud computing services as an active part of its infrastructure.
 In addition, it helps in offering native accelerators that can specify the controls and security capabilities for easy and faster deployments.

 Top Selling Products

 At a Glance

 In this section you will read about :

 1. What are the security laws implemented for securing data in the cloud?